EdJoPaTo/website-stalker-example/sites/com-apple-healthcare-apple-watch.md

 Irregular rhythm notifications use the optical heart sensor to detect the pulse wave at the wrist and look for variability in beat‑to‑beat intervals when the user is at rest.
 If the algorithm repeatedly detects an irregular rhythm suggestive of AFib, your patient will receive a notification and the date, time, and beat‑to‑beat heart rate will be recorded in the Health app.

-The irregular notification feature has been granted De Novo classification by the FDA for users 22 years and older in the U.S. with no prior history of AFib.
+The irregular rhythm notification feature is FDA cleared for users 22 years or older with no prior history of atrial fibrillation.

 [Learn more about irregular rhythm notifications](https://support.apple.com/kb/HT208931)

 #### Validation of irregular rhythm notification feature. ####

 In 2017 and 2018, researchers at Stanford University School of Medicine worked with Apple to conduct the Apple Heart Study on the detection of atrial fibrillation, a heartbeat irregularity that is a leading cause of stroke and hospitalization.
-Over 400,000 Apple Watch users participated and helped validate the ability of wearable technology to aid in the early detection of this condition, which often goes undiagnosed.
-And the study led to the availability of the irregular rhythm notification that is now on Apple Watch.
+Over 400,000 Apple Watch users participated and helped validate the ability of wearable technology to aid in the early detection of this condition.
+The study led to the initial availability of the irregular rhythm notification.
+The feature was updated in early 2022 using advanced machine learning methods to improve the AFib identification algorithm.

 [See the results of the Apple Heart Study](https://www.nejm.org/doi/full/10.1056/NEJMoa1901183)